MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/application-class.md

 ### iOS Project

-The iOS `AppDelegate` class now inherits from `FormsApplicationDelegate`.
+The iOS `AppDelegate` class inherits from `FormsApplicationDelegate`.
 It should:

 * Call `LoadApplication` with an instance of the `App` class.